amolbarkale/bloom-budget-vision/README.md

   <h3 align="center">The BudgetBloom</h3>
   <div align="center">
-     Contribute to this project step by step or explore it with following steps, Happy Coding!
+     Contribute to this project or explore with following steps, Happy Coding!
   </div>
 </div>